 Bisleri to Launch Bubbly Mango Drink by Summer

 Packaged water brand, Bisleri International Pvt.
 Ltd is all set to launch Bisleri Fonzo by summer.
 Bisleri Fonzo is a bubbly mango drink in the fizzy fruit drink category.
 Fonzo will have a unique proposition of real mango juice with refreshing fizz.
 In the last few years, there has been a perceivable growth in the popularity of fruity fizzy beverages as consumers look for healthier options.
 So Bisleri Fonzo is entering the right segment at the right time.

-The aerated beverages category in India is estimated at Rs.14, 000 crore and is dominated by colas, followed by clear, orange and lemon flavours.
-According to research estimates, close to 155 million consumers prefer carbonated drinks, juices and fizzy fruity drinks.
-According to Bisleri, Indian market is saturated with mango drinks since they score high on taste but they are not refreshing enough.
+The aerated beverages category in India is estimated at Rs.14, 000 crores and is dominated by colas, followed by clear, orange and lemon flavors.
+According to research estimates, close to 155 million consumers prefer carbonated drinks, juices, and fizzy fruity drinks.
+According to Bisleri, the Indian market is saturated with mango drinks since they score high on taste but they are not refreshing enough.
 It is this insight that has led to the creation of Bisleri Fonzo.
-It will offer consumers unmatched taste of mango fruit with fizz.
+It will offer consumers an unmatched taste of mango fruit with fizz.
 Fonzo will be available in 250 ml PET bottle priced at Rs.18 across India from April 2018.

 ITC’s Aashirvaad Forays into New Segments

 FMCG major ITC said its Aashirvaad atta has a 28 percent share in the branded wheat flour segment.
-As part of its expansion plans Aashirvaad will foray into new segments such as milk and ghee in the dairy category, besides spices, instant mixes, ready meals etc. The company is also now offering customised atta blends in wheat flour category in accordance with regional preferences and in health segment, it has sugar release control atta, and multi grains etc.
+As part of its expansion plans, Aashirvaad will foray into new segments such as milk and ghee in the dairy category, besides spices, instant mixes, ready meals etc. The company is also now offering customized atta blends in wheat flour category in accordance with regional preferences and in health segment, it has sugar release control atta, and multi-grains etc.